 Stream type "A" is similar to the described "Aa+", in terms of associated landforms and channel characteristics.
 The exception being that channel slopes range from 4 to 10 percent, and streamflows at the bankfull stage are typically described as step/pools, with attendant plunge or scour pools.
 Normally, "A" stream types are found within valley types that due to their inherent channel steepness, exhibit a high sediment transport potential and a relatively low in-channel sediment storage capacity.
-Although a large number of "A" stream types occur as low-order streams, located at upper-slope positions, stream order for these stream types can range from 1st order up to 5th order or larger.
+Although a large number of "A" stream types can range from 1st order up to 5th order or larger.
 Stream order referred to is that of Strahler, where the incipient crenulation of a drainage way on the landscape is order 1 and the confluence of the first two drainage ways become order 2 and so on.
 The influx of large organic debris can play a major role in determining the bedform and overall channel stability of "A" stream types.
 Landforms associated with deeply incised fanhead troughs are associated with both "Aa+" and "A" stream types.
 Valley types associated with the "A" stream types are I, III, and VII.